Emergency or wintry weather road closures

 Other reasons for closing roads

 DfI Roads is not responsible for closing roads for certain types of events, including social or entertainment events, for filming on a road, and for most sporting events.

 Requests of this nature are generally dealt with by the police, with the support of the local council and DfI Roads.

 There are many events that result in road closures and associated traffic delays, such as motor sport or athletics road race events.
 Whenever Trafficwatch NI is informed of such events, details are posted on the following link:

 For routine closures, it is the responsibility of the applicant to make sure that those who will be most affected by the closure are consulted at an early stage and proper access arrangements put in place.

 Initial consultation will typically involve the use of letter-drops to properties directly facing the road in question (frontagers), and meetings/ discussions with the emergency services.

 DfI Roads can offer advice on the level of consultation and extent of diversionary signage needed for individual cases.

-The applicant is responsible for ensuring that the site is properly signed and managed.
+The applicant is responsible for making sure that the site is properly signed and managed.